 Modern Slavery Act

-ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT, 31.01.19
+ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT, 31.03.23

-Introduction from the Managing Director, Rupert Berkmann
+Introduction from the Chief Executive Officer, Rupert Berkmann

+Berkmann Family Holdings was incorporated in 1964.
+The trading company; Berkmann Wine Cellars Ltd is currently divided into 3 separate trading divisions; On Trade, Off Trade and Spirits.
 The On-Trade division supplies the hospitality sector and the Off-Trade division supplies supermarkets and regional wholesalers.
 Spirit Cartel is our spirit division and supplies to all sectors, but primarily through regional wholesalers.

 Our Supply Chains

+We are committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
 Our supply chain primarily consists of independent wine producers and wholesalers, who are on the whole, based in the same country as that where the grapes are grown, and the wine produced.

+In most cases, we source the products directly from the producers, although occasionally we go through distributors and resellers.
 In many cases, we have exclusive UK distribution rights and we take care to visit our growers and producers regularly to verify their continuing quality and commitment to service.

 Due diligence processes for slavery and human trafficking

-- Identify and assess potential risk areas in our supply chains, building in additional enquiries into our existing visit schedule.
+• Identify and assess potential risk areas in our supply chains, building in additional enquiries into our existing visit schedule.

-- Mitigate the risk of slavery and human trafficking occurring in our supply chains by completing personal visits where possible and ensuring we ask relevant questions in meetings with our producers, hauliers and wholesalers.
+• Mitigate the risk of slavery and human trafficking occurring in our supply chains by completing personal visits where possible and ensuring we ask relevant questions in meetings with our producers, hauliers and wholesalers.

-- Monitor potential risk areas in our supply chains.
+• Monitor potential risk areas in our supply chains.

 Supplier adherence to our values

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending March 2023.